-In compliance with SECTION 58-31-740 of the South Carolina Code of Laws (effective January 1, 2022), the South Carolina Public Service Authority ("Authority," also known as "Santee Cooper") hereby submits this Annual Electric Pricing Report ("Pricing Report") to the South Carolina Office of Regulatory Staff for the period covering the 2021 calendar year.
+In compliance with SECTION 58-31-740 of the South Carolina Code of Laws, the South Carolina Public Service Authority ("Authority," also known as "Santee Cooper") hereby submits this Annual Electric Pricing Report ("Pricing Report") for the period covering the 2022 calendar year.

 The mission of the Authority is to "serve as the state's leading resource for improving the quality of life for the people of South Carolina," and this Pricing Report is intended to describe how our rates help us meet that end.
-The report includes the Authority's current and projected rate evolution and describes how the rates meet codified requirements and established Pricing Principles while catering to the needs of the communities we serve.
-Santee Cooper has a unique composition of customers, consisting of both retail and wholesale customers including municipalities, power agencies, and large industrial entities.
-The Pricing Report speaks to the Authority's mixture of customers as well as their associated pricing structures.
-It also details the events leading up to the class action lawsuit that was the driving force behind the current Rate Freeze, which impacts many our customers and their associated rates.
-Furthermore, the Pricing Report describes how the rates and programs Santee Cooper offers inherently embodied the previously established Pricing Principles as well as the newly adopted Principles.
+The report includes the Authority's 2022 current and projected electric pricing and describes how the then-current rates met codified requirements and established Pricing Principles while catering to the needs of the communities we served.
+Santee Cooper has a unique customer composition, consisting of both retail and wholesale customers including municipalities, power agencies, and large industrial entities.
+The Pricing Report speaks to the Authority's mixture of customers and their associated pricing structures.
+It also details the events leading up to the class action lawsuit that was the driving force behind the current Rate Freeze, which impacts many of our customers and their associated rates.
 In summary, Santee Cooper presents this Pricing Report to transparently describe and evaluate current and projected rates.